CHAPTERS 27-29

 “Heather!”
 He ended up back in the dim lobby.
 Where were the security guards?
 “Heather!
 Answer me!
 Where are you!”
 He rounded the desk to check the security screens.
 The surveillance system had been disconnected.

-Richard could only stare at the screen, on the verge of hyperventilation.
-He straightened up, then, remembering an absence of something he hadn’t had attention for his first time through the labs.
+Richard stared long at the screen, on the verge of hyperventilation.
+He straightened up suddenly as he remembered seeing something he hadn’t had attention for earlier.
 He lurched back to the nearest lab entrance and stood in the doorway, frozen, his eyes fixed on the empty counter.

 Richard stepped forward.
-Black spots plagued his vision, as his mind began to piece together a mortifying conclusion.
+Black spots plagued his vision, as his mind tried to make sense of the absence, put the pieces together.

 Where are you guys?
 Is everything ok?